Georgekemk/Educopter/software/README.md

-# EDUCOPTER – Running Educopter binary on a Raspberry Pi
+# EDUCOPTER SOFTWARE – Running Educopter binary on a Raspberry Pi

 This repository documents the software setup required to run **ArduPilot Educopter on a Raspberry Pi** using the custom **EDUCOPTER hardware configuration**.